supatsara-wat/DepSafe/README.md

 ## Next Actions

-**Implementing safer alternatives in place of identified unsafe updates.**: Safer alternatives to these unsafe practises exist; but each has its own drawbacks that might not attract use.
+### Implementing safer alternatives in place of identified unsafe updates

+Safer alternatives to these unsafe practises exist; but each has its own drawbacks that might not attract use.
 For example, an alternative to using the `require()` function is to instead use the `import()` function.
 However, the key limitation is that the import function must be defined at the top of a class, while the require function can be executed at any point in the code.

 ---